twbs/bootlint/README.md

   * Returns an array of lint warning strings

 ## Contributing
-The project's coding style is laid out in the JSHint and JSCS configurations.
+The project's coding style is laid out in the JSHint, ESLint, and JSCS configurations.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 _Also, please don't edit files in the "dist" subdirectory as they are generated via Grunt.
 You'll find source code in the "src" subdirectory!_